 Vanderbilt University is committed to the appropriate protection of confidential information.
 Many faculty and staff have access to various types of sensitive, confidential, and proprietary information.
-Vanderbilt prohibits the unauthorized seeking, disclosing, or selling of such information, including confidential information contained in patient medical records, student educational records, and employment records.
-See VUMC Addendum below for more information about the confidentiality of patient information.
+Vanderbilt prohibits the unauthorized seeking, disclosing, or selling of such information, including confidential information contained in health care records, student educational records and employment records.